Mill Woods Campus Expansion

 With growth comes complexity.
 That means we're facing a good problem.
 A problem that we are thankful for, and one that we can solve together with God's help!

-A special business meeting was held on February 23 to approve the borrowing for the project, and with that authorization in place the project is proceeding.
+A special business meeting was held in February, 2025 to approve the borrowing for the project, and construction began in the spring.

 If you have questions about the project, feel free to reach out here.